 The game’s presentation during cutscenes is superb.
 Emotions are conveyed clearly and the appearance of each major character fits well into Spider-Man lore.
 Not too long and not too short, each scene gives you a satisfying amount of story progression and wastes no time getting you back into the action.

 The liberties Insomniac takes with the source material are smart.
-All scenarios are plausible, and some of the changes they make to the lore are pretty ingenious.
 You can tell those on the development team love Spider-Man and wanted to do the Spidey-verse justice.
 The one gripe I have with the story is its use of villains.
 While the central villains are excellent, a couple of the ancillary ones are not given enough screen time.
 Lengthening the story by two hours would have likely made their inclusion more substantial.

 Let’s get the number one question out of the way; how is the web-swinging?
 I am glad to say that it is top-notch.
 Swinging from building to building is the most fluid it has ever felt, web-zipping is masterfully implemented, and holding down R2 to run and parkour over obstacles works beautifully.
 Admittedly, the swinging animations are not as varied as I had hoped, but the different combinations of wall-running, catapulting, zipping, and swinging you can pull off ensures that you’ll never travel from point A to point B the same way twice.